 Intra and Inter-subnet IP Multicast forwarding are supported in EVPN networks.
-[IGMP-PROXY] describes the procedures required to optimize the delivery of IP Multicast flows when Sources and Receivers are connected to the same EVPN BD (Broadcast Domain), whereas [OISM] specifies the procedures to support Inter-subnet IP Multicast in a tenant network.
+[I-D.ietf-bess-evpn-igmp-mld-proxy] describes the procedures required to optimize the delivery of IP Multicast flows when Sources and Receivers are connected to the same EVPN BD

+(Broadcast Domain), whereas [I-D.ietf-bess-evpn-irb-mcast] specifies the procedures to support Inter-subnet IP Multicast in a tenant network.
 Inter-subnet IP Multicast means that IP Multicast Source and Receivers of the same multicast flow are connected to different BDs of the same tenant.

-[IGMP-PROXY], [OISM] or conventional IP multicast techniques do not have a solution for the case where a given multicast group carries more than one flow (i.e., more than one source), but where it is desired that each receiver gets only one of the several flows.
+[I-D.ietf-bess-evpn-igmp-mld-proxy], [I-D.ietf-bess-evpn-irb-mcast] or conventional IP multicast techniques do not have a solution for the case where a given multicast group carries more than one flow (i.e., more than one source) and it is desired that each receiver gets only one of the several flows.
 Multicast techniques assume there are no redundant sources sending the same flows to the same IP multicast group, and, in case there were redundant sources, the receiver's application would deal with the received duplicated packets.

 As a workaround in conventional IP multicast (PIM or MVPN networks), if all the redundant sources are given the same IP address, each receiver will get only one flow.
-The reason is that, in conventional IP multicast, (S,G) state is always created.
-It is always created by the RP, and sometimes by the Last Hop Router (LHR).
+The reason is that, in conventional IP multicast, (S,G) state is always created by the RP (Rendezvous Point), and sometimes by the Last Hop Router (LHR).
 The (S,G) state always binds the (S,G) flow to a source-specific tree, rooted at the source IP address.
 If multiple sources have the same IP address, one may end up with multiple (S,G) trees.
 However, the way the trees are constructed ensures that any given LHR or RP is on at most one of them.
 The use of an anycast address assigned to multiple sources may be useful for warm standby redundancy solutions.
 However, on one hand, it's not really helpful for hot standby redundancy solutions and on the other hand, configuring the same IP address (in particular IPv4 address) in multiple sources may bring issues if the sources need to be reached by IP unicast traffic or if the sources are attached to the same Broadcast Domain.

 In addition, in the scenario where several G-sources are attached via EVPN/OISM, there is not necessarily any (S,G) state created for the redundant sources.
-In general, the LHRs have only (\,G) state, and there may not be an RP (creating (S,G) state) either.
+The LHRs may have only (,G) state, and there may not be an RP (creating (S,G) state) either.
 Therefore, this document extends the above two specifications and assumes that IP Multicast source redundancy may exist.
 It also assumes that, in case two or more sources send the same IP Multicast flows into the tenant domain, the EVPN PEs need to avoid that the receivers get packet duplication.